 At the end of the year, you should have made all of your necessary purchases.
 If you haven’t yet, the time is now.
 You’ll want to maximize your deductions for the end of this year, so get your business purchases out of the way.
 Buy office supplies like paper, ink, pens etc. Additionally, you need new office equipment it is absolutely best to get it done now.
 You will have to decide if you want an immediate write off or spread out the depreciation over years.
 This will help you manage your expenses moving forward.

-In conclusion, Margo’s Bookkeeping Service is here to help you maintain your focus in the first quarter.
+In conclusion, MM Accounting and CFO Solutions is here to help you maintain your focus in the first quarter.
 Call us anytime for a consultation to make sure that your 2017 is off to the smoothest start possible.